TV Tropes Needs Your Help

 - Weird Science: In the ending shot of an episode involving some flying basketball shoes Lisa created and a close call with FBI agents "Scolder" and "Molly", the gang is almost shot down by an Air Force surface-to-air missile.
 In the closing shot, all are seen barebacking on the device, complete with cowboy hats.

 - Doctor Who: Used with rather different symbolism, as Captain Jack teleports himself on top of a Nazi bomb he's immobilized with a tractor beam to shout a goodbye to the Doctor and Rose, in "The Doctor Dances".
+The Eagleland associations are relevant, though, since Jack is pretty much the series' token American.

 - Subverted by the Farscape mini-series.
 Over the course of the television series, the protagonist, Crichton, had an AI construct implanted in his mind.
 Causing a vivid hallucination, this "Harvey" finally dies off at the end as his purpose is fullfilled.
 Crichton has been dropping sci-fi and pop-culture references throughout the series, and Harvey with him.
 As such, he shows himself dying in lieu of the (rather obscure) ending of 2001: A Space Odyssey, but concedes he found Riding the Bomb an attractive way to go as well.